zampierilucas/lkml-mcp/README.md

 The `/r/` endpoint redirects to `/all/` which provides cross-list message access without requiring hardcoded mailing list names.

 Messages are parsed to extract relevant fields and presented in a structured format for easy consumption by LLM tools.

-## Error Handling

-The server includes error handling for:
-- Invalid message IDs
-- Network timeouts
-- Missing or unavailable messages
-- Malformed mbox/RFC822 content

-All errors are returned as structured error messages through the MCP protocol.

 ## Development